winhowes/AuthTranslator/docs/configuration.md

 | `denylist.yaml`  | –          | ✅           | Blocks requests whose headers/query/body match predefined subsets for a path/method. |

 If no allowlist is provided, every request is permitted once inbound authentication succeeds.
 Running without an allowlist effectively gives all authenticated callers unrestricted access, so supplying `allowlist.yaml` is **strongly recommended** even if it just contains a single wildcard entry to start.
+The denylist stays optional as well; omit it when you have no hard blocks to enforce.

 The proxy currently infers its schema directly from Go structs.
 Unknown top‑level keys cause a validation error.